haileytapia/portfolio/microsoft/qsharp-quickstart.md

 ## Run your Q# code

 Congratulations!
-You wrote a Q# program that entangles two qubits and creates a Bell pair.
+You've written a Q# program that entangles two qubits and creates a Bell pair.
 Before running your program, use the `@EntryPoint()` attribute to tell the Q# compiler where to start executing the program.
 Every Q# program must contain one `@EntryPoint()`.
 In this case, place `@EntryPoint()` before the `EntangleQubits` operation.

 Your final Q# program should look like this: